Phuket, West coast beaches and islands, Thailand

 There are three fantastic swimming pools here, two of which are adult only infinity pools equipped with pool bars and one brilliant family pool.
 For guests looking for even more relaxation, there is a lovely spa, which of course follows suit in the fabulous design.

 There are a total of 177 suites at The Slate with a choice of categories.
-Suites have similar décor with neutral wall colors, wooden floor and red furnishings.
+Suites have similar décor with neutral wall colours, wooden floor and red furnishings.
 Some of the room categories have pools and some can accommodate extra beds.
 Rooms are complete with Wi-Fi, coffee and tea making facilities, flat screen TVs and in-room safes.
 All have a private balcony or courtyard and the Pool Suite has a small garden/terrace alongside the private pool.

 |Premium Bed Suite||